ajmccredie/The-Irish-Hexanator/README.md

   - A way for users to add and play with their own curses to prodice unique personalised 'Hexes'.

+  - More images and videos that are relevant could be added to enhanve UX

   - A commercial page with branded merchandise with personalised 'Hexes' printed on them, such as T-Shirts, hats, mugs and other items generally found in a giftshop.

   - A live social media platform feed where othere user's 'Hexes' can share and compare ideas for curses with images in real-time with each other.